goooooooooooogle/just-the-docs-template/index.md

 # 2023 WP data analysis—A Discussion on factors influencing subscription of WenXuJinShan official account during pandemic era from multiple perspectives

 ## Brief introduction
-In this project, we are going to use tools like python to analyse data of WenXvJinShan official account.
+In this project, we are going to use tools like python to analyse data of WenXuJinShan official account.
 And try to find a practicable way to optimize the function of this official account.
 Besides function optimization, we also attempt to propose some suggetions that can help this official account attract more subscription
 ### Here are the perspectives we concern.
 - The relationship between article's topic and its attraction.
-- The function of WenXvJinShan official account.
+- The function of WenXuJinShan official account.
 - The users' preference of articles content.

 ### Why these?